quisquous/cactbot/docs/TimelineGuide.md

 The first purpose is for tools, to autogenerate regular expression translations for triggers.

-The second purpose is for timelines at runtime. cactbot will use the `replaceSync` section to auto-replace anything inside a `sync /text`/ on a timeline line and the `replaceText` section to auto-replace anything inside the ability text.
+The second purpose is for timelines at runtime. cactbot will use the `replaceSync` section to auto-replace anything inside a `sync /text`/ on a timeline line, and the `replaceText` section to auto-replace anything inside the ability text.

-These do not match the entire line by default.
+These do not match the entire line (that is, they are non-greedy) by default.
-So, some care is needed to make sure that replacements are not overzealous.
+Care is needed to make sure that replacements are not overzealous.

 ## Example Timeline Creation